What Is Osteoarthritis?

 - There may be genetic (inherited) defects in the cartilage.

-- The person may be putting extra stress on his or her joints, either by being overweight or through activities that involve the hip.
+- The person may be putting extra stress on their joints, either by being overweight or through activities that involve the hip.

 What Are the Symptoms of Osteoarthritis of the Hip?